Formulation and Characterization of Magnetically

 capacity increases with increase in concentration of pectin.(Thakral et al. 2011)

-The in- vitro release study of Mesalamine magnetic microspheres was
+The in- vitro release study of Mesalamine

-done using USP II type Paddle apparatus using a mixture of 45ml of 0.1N HCl and 855ml of PBS pH 7.4 as the dissolution
+magnetic microspheres was done using USP II type Paddle apparatus using a

-medium.
-The results are shown in table 23 and figure 37.
+The results are shown

-Table: 23 Percentage drug release of Pure Drug, Formulation F1 to F3
+Table 7.
+Percentage drug release of Pure Drug, Formulation F1 to F3

 Time (hours)